 Away from teaching, Mrs Fonseka enjoys travelling and aims to visit a new country each year.

-Miss Henao graduated with a BSc in Mathematics from York University, a four year degree which included a year studying Mathematics and History of Art at the Universidad Autonoma de Madrid.
-After a career in finance, working in a global investment bank and qualifying as a chartered management accountant, she completed her PGCE in Secondary Mathematics at Roehampton University.
+Miss Henao graduated with a BSc in Mathematics from the University of York, a four year degree which included a year studying Mathematics and History of Art at the Universidad Autonoma de Madrid.
+After a career in finance, working in a global investment bank and qualifying as a chartered management accountant, she completed her PGCE in Secondary Mathematics at the University of Roehampton .

 A fluent Spanish speaker, Miss Henao enjoys travelling and the arts.
 She is a PADI Advanced Open Water Diver.

 Miss B Hewlett: Lead Teacher of Literacy Catch Up

 After graduating from the University of Warwick, Miss Hewlett completed the Teach First programme in Ipswich, where she was her school’s Literacy Coordinator before moving to London.